Veteran industrialist B.M. Khaitan dead at 92

 Veteran industrialist and Williamson Magor Group patriarch Brij Mohan Khaitan died on Saturday at his residence here.
 He was 92.

-Khaitan had recently resigned as Chairman of the group's flagship companies, Eveready Industries and McLeod Russel, citing his old age.
+Khaitan had recently resigned as Chairman of the group's flagship companies - dry cell battery maker Eveready Industries and tea producer McLeod Russel, citing his old age.
 He became Chairman Emeritus for both the companies.

 West Bengal Chief Minister Mamata Banerjee expressed her condolences.